mtceballos/SIRENAdoc/SIRENAfunctions.rst

     **Members/Variables**

+    double **maxDER**

+        Max value of the derivative of the (filtered) pulse whose embracing energies are being sought

+    gsl_vector* **maxDERs**

+        GSL vector with the maximum values of the derivatives of the templates in the library to be compared with the pulse being analysed

+    ReconstructInitSIRENA* **reconstruct_init**

+        Member of *ReconstructInitSIRENA* structure to initialize the reconstruction parameters (pointer and values).
+In particular, this function uses the info in the library about the energies

+    int* **indexEalpha**

+        Index of the energy lower than the energy of the pulse which is being analyzed

+    int* **indexEbeta**

+        Index of the energy higher than the energy of the pulse which is being analyzed

+    double* **Ealpha**

+        Energy (in eV) which straddle the :cpp:member:`maxDER` in the lower limit

+    double* **Ebeta**

+        Energy (in eV) which straddle the :cpp:member:`maxDER` in the higher limit

     .. cpp:member:: double maxDER

         Max value of the derivative of the (filtered) pulse whose embracing energies are being sought